|High School:||Tennessee Temple|

 STL: 2 vs. Providence (11-22-14)

-Features: Big Men Unconquered / Ojo Growing More Confortable Each Day / Ojo A Sight To Behold / Ojo Growing Comfortable /Michael Ojo Profile / Seminoles' Ojo Looks To Take The Next Step / Internationals Coming of Age / Big Men Hope To Build On Game Vs. Gators
+Features: Big Men Unconquered / Ojo Growing More Confortable Each Day / Ojo A Sight To Behold / Ojo Growing Comfortable /Michael Ojo Profile / Seminoles' Ojo Looks To Take The Next Step / Internationals Coming of Age / Big Men Hope To Build On Game Vs. Gators / Big Men Back For Florida State In 2016-17 /

-ON OJO: Returns for his fifth season as a Seminole after missing the entire 2015-16 season because of an injury…earned his Bachelor’s Degree in International Affairs on April 30, 2016…currently taking classes towards earning his Master’s Degree in International Affairs…suffered a meniscus tear in huis left knee during pre-season workouts prior to the start of the 2015-16 season…learned a tremendous amount of preparing for every basketball game during the year he was on the sidelines with his injury…cites specifically the ability to follow the game plans as drawn up by the coaching staff, preparing mentally for every game and every opponent and playing every play of every game as the most important things he became more aware of from the Seminoles’ bench…“After you make a dunk or hit a 3-pointer, you cannot live in the moment, you have to get back on defense,” said Ojo on the things he learned as a “player-coach” during the 2015-16 season…an experienced player who will reach the 100 career games plateau early during the 2016-17 season…has played in 96 career games since his arrival as a freshman for the 2012-13 season…will have the opportunity to become one of the all-time top-25 shot blockers in school history as he enters his senior season…he has blocked 48 shots in his first three seasons and will look to move in the list of the Seminoles’ all-time greats as he approaches 66 blocked shots for his career…Alexander Johnson (2004-06) and Kiel Turpin (2013, 15) are currently tied for 25th on the Seminoles’ all-time list with 66 blocked shots...needs 23 blocked shot to move into the all-time top-20 for blocked shots in the Seminole record book…one of the strongest players in the history of the Seminole program who at 7-1 and 301 pounds still has plenty of room to grow…continues to learn from Florida States’ Associate Head Coach Stan Jones whose tireless work with the mammoth post player has helped him turn the corner toward becoming a dominant center in the game of college basketball…Ojo is now more apt to throw down a thunderous dunk than attempt a hook shot – a basketball move he now makes without hesitation…in four years under the tutelage of Hamilton and Jones, he has learned to not only go to the basket as hard as he can, but to grab rebounds in traffic, draw fouls, set screens and guard his opponent…he is often guarding an All-ACC caliber center in every game the Seminoles play…Hamilton has said that Ojo’s biggest challenge is relaxing his mind in order to think clearly while remaining ultra-competitive… his strength and unusual size allows him to compete with many of college basketball’s most accomplished big men because he is so tough to move off of the blocks…is working on developing his foot speed and quickness which will allow him to flourish as a defender in Florida State’s system…is working on developing his explosiveness in order to outwork his opponents for position on the floor both offensively and defensively…already has the wingspan and the strength to defend any player in the country but needs to develop the quickness and foot speed in order to outwork other players…his increased quickness will also help him rotate to the ball within the Seminoles’ system…his increased quickness will also allow him to help his teammates in many help defense situations and recover to his position and guard his man more efficiently…a very high character student athlete who fits in very well with the players on Florida State’s roster…with his 7-8 wingspan, he can nearly touch the rim without jumping…earned the Golden Torch Award for basketball in 2013...the award recognizes the top academic performer on each of Florida State's 22 varsity teams on an annual basis…one of two Golden Torch award winners (along with Boris Bojanovsky) for men's basketball in 2016...presented with the Unsung Hero Award by the Seminoles’ coaching staff at Florida State’s annual Honors Banquet in 2013…presented with the Mr. Hustle and Tip Of the Spear Awards at the Seminole basketball Honors Banquet in 2014…earned the Academic Achievement and Charlie Ward Outstanding Defensive Player Awards from the Florida State Coaching staff at the Seminoles’ 2015 Honors Banquet...
+ON OJO: Returns for his fifth season as a Seminole after missing the entire 2015-16 season because of an injury…earned his Bachelor’s Degree in International Affairs on April 30, 2016…currently taking classes towards earning his Master’s Degree in International Affairs…suffered a meniscus tear in huis left knee during pre-season workouts prior to the start of the 2015-16 season…learned a tremendous amount about preparing for every basketball game during the year he was on the sidelines with his injury…cites specifically the ability to follow the game plans as drawn up by the coaching staff, preparing mentally for every game and every opponent and playing every play of every game as the most important things he became more aware of from the Seminoles’ bench…“After you make a dunk or hit a 3-pointer, you cannot live in the moment, you have to get back on defense,” said Ojo on the things he learned as a “player-coach” during the 2015-16 season…an experienced player who will reach the 100 career games plateau early during the 2016-17 season…has played in 96 career games since his arrival as a freshman for the 2012-13 season…will have the opportunity to become one of the all-time top-25 shot blockers in school history as he enters his senior season…he has blocked 48 shots in his first three seasons and will look to move in the list of the Seminoles’ all-time greats as he approaches 66 blocked shots for his career…Alexander Johnson (2004-06) and Kiel Turpin (2013, 15) are currently tied for 25th on the Seminoles’ all-time list with 66 blocked shots...needs 23 blocked shot to move into the all-time top-20 for blocked shots in the Seminole record book…one of the strongest players in the history of the Seminole program who at 7-1 and 301 pounds still has plenty of room to grow…continues to learn from Florida States’ Associate Head Coach Stan Jones whose tireless work with the mammoth post player has helped him turn the corner toward becoming a dominant center in the game of college basketball…Ojo is now more apt to throw down a thunderous dunk than attempt a hook shot – a basketball move he now makes without hesitation…in four years under the tutelage of Hamilton and Jones, he has learned to not only go to the basket as hard as he can, but to grab rebounds in traffic, draw fouls, set screens and guard his opponent…he is often guarding an All-ACC caliber center in every game the Seminoles play…Hamilton has said that Ojo’s biggest challenge is relaxing his mind in order to think clearly while remaining ultra-competitive… his strength and unusual size allows him to compete with many of college basketball’s most accomplished big men because he is so tough to move off of the blocks…is working on developing his foot speed and quickness which will allow him to flourish as a defender in Florida State’s system…is working on developing his explosiveness in order to outwork his opponents for position on the floor both offensively and defensively…already has the wingspan and the strength to defend any player in the country but needs to develop the quickness and foot speed in order to outwork other players…his increased quickness will also help him rotate to the ball within the Seminoles’ system…his increased quickness will also allow him to help his teammates in many help defense situations and recover to his position and guard his man more efficiently…a very high character student athlete who fits in very well with the players on Florida State’s roster…with his 7-8 wingspan, he can nearly touch the rim without jumping…earned the Golden Torch Award for basketball in 2013...the award recognizes the top academic performer on each of Florida State's 22 varsity teams on an annual basis…one of two Golden Torch award winners (along with Boris Bojanovsky) for men's basketball in 2016...presented with the Unsung Hero Award by the Seminoles’ coaching staff at Florida State’s annual Honors Banquet in 2013…presented with the Mr. Hustle and Tip Of the Spear Awards at the Seminole basketball Honors Banquet in 2014…earned the Academic Achievement and Charlie Ward Outstanding Defensive Player Awards from the Florida State Coaching staff at the Seminoles’ 2015 Honors Banquet...

 AS A SENIOR (2016): Team co-captain…did not play in any of the Seminoles’ 34 games because of an injury and is expected to be granted a medical redshirt season...had surgery to repair a meniscus tear in his left knee on Oct.
 14, 2015…earned his degree in international affairs and is currently taking classes towards earning a master’s degree in international affairs…traveled with the Seminoles throughout the season and practice on a limited basis throughout most of the season as he worked in earnest to return to Florida State’s lineup…